negotiu/ws4kp-czech/README.md

 [![build-docker](https://github.com/mwood77/ws4kp-international/actions/workflows/build-docker.yaml/badge.svg)](https://github.com/mwood77/ws4kp-international/actions/workflows/build-docker.yaml)
 [![pages-build-deployment](https://github.com/mwood77/ws4kp-international/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/mwood77/ws4kp-international/actions/workflows/pages/pages-build-deployment)

-# WeatherStar 4000+ (International)
+# WeatherStar 4000+ (International(Czech))

 <div align="center">
     <img src="./gif.gif" alt="Weatherstar 4000+ International" width="600">
 </div>

+## Czech translation

+This project is a fork of [`ws4kp-international`](https://github.com/mwood77/ws4kp-international) by [@mwood77](https://github.com/mwood77) with has been translated.
+I have edited the original fonts to work with czech alphabet using [FontForge](https://github.com/fontforge/fontforge)

 This project is a fork of [`ws4kp`](https://github.com/netbymatt/ws4kp) by [@netbymatt](https://github.com/netbymatt), which has been refactored to run on [Open Meteo's aggregated forecast API](https://open-meteo.com/en/docs).
 This means this fork of the `ws4kp` works for locations outside of the USA.

 A live version of this project is available at https://mwood77.github.io/ws4kp-international

-## Czech translation

-This project is a fork of [`ws4kp-international`](https://github.com/mwood77/ws4kp-international) by [@mwood77](https://github.com/mwood77) with has been translated.
-I have edited the original fonts to work with czech alphabet using [FontForge](https://github.com/fontforge/fontforge)

 ## About

 This project aims to bring back the feel of the 90's with a weather forecast that has the look and feel of The Weather Channel at that time but available in a modern way.